Case Study Case Management

 -

-Data driven decision making: Supporting analytical understanding. defining metrics and usability testing
+Data-driven decision making supporting analytical understanding; defining metrics and running usability testing.

 -